 It is generally the case that this data is provided in a way which is not adequate for direct use in a software system in term of format, parameter grouping, file-naming and for tracking temporal evolution and validity of the various parameters.
-Common case is that this data named CCDB (misleadingly since there is no Data Base involved) is provided as huge Excel spreadsheet or as collection of sheets, as a directory structure populated with identically named files for the various ground characterisation campaign and in general just reflecting the working practices of that particular space segment industry team.
-Furthermore, some of the parameters are automatically updated while in orbit by the Level 1 Calibration algorithms while others are not, so there is also the need to cleanly update and evolve this set of data also to ensure separation between as-designed and as-built values.
+Common case is that this data named CCDB or CKD (misleadingly since there is no Data Base involved) is provided as huge Excel spreadsheet or as collection of sheets or files, or as a directory structure populated with identically named files for the various ground characterisation campaign and in general just reflecting the working practices of that particular space segment industry team.
+Furthermore, some of the parameters are not, so there is also the need to cleanly update and evolve this set of data also to ensure separation between as-designed and as-built values.

-The cases where the provided formats for the so called CCDB has been used "as-is" in the E2ES mission performance chains and Level 1 Processor resulted in technical orchestration and software difficulties, in an inefficient or limited technical solutions, in a not compliance of the provided files with the ground segment standards and in direct coupling of space segment activities not only from a content point of view but also at format level.
-It is strongly recommended to avoid using directly the CCDB from space segment in any prototypes and operational processors.
+The cases where the provided formats for the so called CCDB or CKD has been used "as-is" in the E2ES mission performance chains and Level 1 Processor resulted in technical orchestration and software difficulties, in an inefficient or limited technical solutions, in a not compliance of the provided files with the ground segment standards and in direct coupling of space segment activities not only from a content point of view but also at format level.
+It is strongly recommended to avoid using directly the physical files comprising the CCDB and CKD from space segment in any prototypes and operational processors.